Introduction to Logistic Regression using Scikit learn

 - What Is Logistic Regression?

-- Evaluating the Logistic Model with Confusion Matrix and ROC Curve
+- Evaluate Logistic Regression Model with Scikit learn Confusion Matrix

 Before we move forward, here’s a video from Intellipaat on Logistic Regression.